andreasdominik/Susi/docs/src/index.md

 final intents.

 #### Skill manager
-Skills are standalone programs that may run aon any computer of a Susi installation.
+Skills are standalone programs that may run on any computers of a Susi installation.
 Each skill must subscribe to the topics of its intents (such as `/hermes/intent/andreasdominik:LightOn`) and execute the requested actions.

-Susi's skill manager makes sure, that all skills located in the skills directory are running (all skills with name pattern `action-...` wil be started with teh susi service and restarted if they crash).
+Susi's skill manager makes sure, that all skills located in the skills directory are running (all skills with name pattern `action-...` wil be started with the susi service and restarted if they crash).

 #### Play service
 A play service must run on all sattelites, on which audio output is